 An induced or spontaneous genetic change, often resulting in shoots with variegated foliage or flowers of a different colour from the parent plant.
 A mutation is also known as a sport.

 A Parterre is a formal garden construction on a level surface which has planting beds surrounded by box hedging.
-They are usually created in symmetrical patterns and often consist of box hedging, however some have planting beds edged in stone.
+They are usually created in symmetrical patterns and often consist of box hedging, however, some have planting beds edged in stone.

 To cut back a tree to its main branches to restrict the growth.

 1. Scarifying a lawn is simply raking the lawn to remove thatch.
-Thatch is organic matter that is decaying near the base of the grass blade, it may contain rhizomes, which are vertically growing shoots from the stem of plants, cut grass blades and stolons, which grow along the ground.
+Thatch is an organic matter that is decaying near the base of the grass blade, it may contain rhizomes, which are vertically growing shoots from the stem of plants, cut grass blades and stolons, which grow along the ground.
 A certain amount of thatch is beneficial as it reduces evaporation and helps the lawn with excessive wear.
-Too much thatch though, will prevent water reaching the roots of the grass and may become saturated itself, thus interfering with drainage.
+Too much thatch will prevent water reaching the roots of the grass and may become saturated itself, thus interfering with drainage.
 Scarifying is normally carried out in autumn or spring.

 2. A chemical treatment of a seed coat in order to speed up the water intake and to induce germination.